Roger Minick: Mid-career years

-Sightseer Series and Other Photo Projects
+Sightseer series and other photo projects

-Minick's best known photo project, the “Sightseer” series, in which he photographed tourists visiting the National Parks and Monuments in the United States, began in 1979.
+Minick's best known photo project, the "Sightseer" series, in which he photographed tourists visiting the National Parks and Monuments in the United States, began in 1979.
 While the first few images for this project were in black and white, the project soon became Minick's first experience working in color.
 The "Sightseer" images were first exhibited at the Grapestake Gallery in San Francisco in 1981 and were reviewed by Thomas Albright in the San Francisco Chronicle.
 Images from this series were also included in the hardcover book and major traveling exhibition American Photographers and the National Parks, sponsored by the National Parks Foundation.
 In 1986, photographs from this series were included in the San Francisco Museum of Modern Art traveling exhibition and hardcover book Photography in California: 1945-1980.
-Minick's best known image from the "Sightseer" series, “Woman at Inspiration Point, 1980”, was also included in the Oakland Museum of California 1989 exhibition Picturing California, which traveled nationally, and this same image was also featured on the cover of the catalogue for the exhibition.
+Minick's best known image from the "Sightseer" series, "Woman at Inspiration Point, 1980", was also included in the Oakland Museum of California 1989 exhibition Picturing California, which traveled nationally, and this same image was also featured on the cover of the catalogue for the exhibition.
 In the year 2000, the Los Angeles County Museum of Art also featured the same image on billboards and as banners on light posts around Los Angeles advertising their exhibition Made in California.

 In 1981, Minick was commissioned to photograph the newly renovated Paramount Theatre in Oakland, California, the resulting series of color photographs becoming a book titled The Oakland Paramount.